dagster-io/dagster/.github/ISSUE_TEMPLATE/request_a_feature.md

 ---
 #### Message from the maintainers:
-If you wish to see this feature implemented, please add a 👍 reaction to this issue!
-We prioritize the issues with the most 👍.
+Excited about this feature?
+Give it a :thumbsup:.
+We factor engagement into prioritization.